PreschoolKindergartenFirst Grade

 The Best Gear for Any Mission

 Every spy needs great gear.
 At Whizki, we believe the best tools are the ones that are fun, engaging, and screen-free.
-While your little spy is cracking the code of Roman numerals, our kindergarten workbooks are the perfect place to build their foundational understanding of what those numbers actually mean.
-They are the perfect 'logbook' for every learning adventure.
+While your little spy is cracking the code of Roman numerals, our kindergarten workbooks are a wonderful place to build the foundational understanding of what those numbers actually mean.
+They’re the perfect 'logbook' for every learning adventure.

 Frequently asked questions